thejpster/monotron/README.md

 > A simple 1980's home computer style application for the Tiva-C Launchpad

+## The Monotron is no more

+Monotron was fun, but it was only ever a tech demo rather than something we could build on.
+Check out <https://github.com/neotron-compute/> for our new family of ARM-based, Rust-powered home computers.

 ## Introduction

 Monotron is powered by a Texas Instruments TM4C123 microcontroller, containing